momsdish-corp/public-wp-duplicate-post-preserve-date/README.md

 # Installation

 - Download the [plugin.zip](https://github.com/momsdish-corp/public-wp-duplicate-post-preserve-date/releases/latest/download/plugin.zip) file from the latest releases.
-- Upload it to WordPress (Admin Panel -> Plugins -> Add New Plugin -> Upload Plugin) and click to Install Now.
+- Upload it to WordPress (Go to Admin Panel -> Plugins -> Add New Plugin -> Upload Plugin) and click to Install Now.
-- Activate the plugin called `Yoast Duplicate Post - Preserve Date`.
+- Activate the plugin (Or go to Plugins -> `Yoast Duplicate Post - Preserve Date` -> Activate).

 # Legal